spotlightpa/poor-richard/content/news/2021-09-01-SPLSPENDING.md

 +++
 arc-id = "TLOUUXRRVRFKVPIWH6AU5W37IY"
-authors = ["Angela Couloumbis", "Mike Wereschagin, Brad Bumsted, and Sam Janesch"] blurb = "Though a win for taxpayers, the information provided online is not searchable or easy to analyze." byline = "Angela Couloumbis of Spotlight PA and Mike Wereschagin, Brad Bumsted, and Sam Janesch of The Caucus" description = "Though a win for taxpayers, the information provided online is not searchable or easy to analyze."
+authors = ["Angela Couloumbis", "Mike Wereschagin", "Brad Bumsted", "Sam Janesch"] blurb = "Though a win for taxpayers, the information provided online is not searchable or easy to analyze." byline = "Angela Couloumbis of Spotlight PA and Mike Wereschagin, Brad Bumsted, and Sam Janesch of The Caucus" description = "Though a win for taxpayers, the information provided online is not searchable or easy to analyze."